-The Friends of The Grand are tickled to unveil a brand new Ken Dodd Sculpture at Blackpool Grand Theatre.
+The Friends of The Grand are tickled to be able to unveil a brand new Ken Dodd Sculpture at Blackpool Grand Theatre.
 It’s a fitting tribute to Sir Ken Dodd OBE.

 New Ken Dodd Sculpture at Blackpool Grand Theatre